mohammad-re2004/bmi_calculator/README.md

 A simple and responsive **BMI (Body Mass Index) Calculator** mobile application built using **Flutter**.
-This app allows users to calculate their BMI based on height and weight, and provides a clear health category result.
+This app allows users to calculate their BMI based on height and weight,and provides a clear health category result.